Clothing industry: India

 Indian clothing and apparel industry is one of the largest employment generating sector after agriculture in India and is sixth largest exporter in the world.
 India is the second largest producer of fibre in the world.
 Cotton is the most produced fibre in India.
 Other fibres produced in India include silk, wool, and jute.
 60% of the Indian textile Industry is cotton based.
 Indian clothing industry dates back to Harappan civilisation and is one of the oldest clothing manufacturing industry in the world.
 India produces various types of clothing including woven and knitted clothing.
-Ahmedabad, Surat, Tiruppur, Mumbai, Bangalore, Delhi, Ludhiana and Chennai are important manufacturing centres of India.
+Mumbai, Surat, Tiruppur, Ahmedabad, Bangalore, Delhi, Ludhiana and Chennai are important manufacturing centres of India.

 Pakistan

 The textile industry is the largest manufacturing industry in Pakistan, the fourth largest global producer of cotton, and the eighth largest exporter of textile products in Asia.
 It contributes to 8.5% of GDP and provides employment to 30% of the 56 million strong national workforce, or 40% of industrial employment.
 Punjab Province dominates the textile industry in Pakistan.
 Realising the economic and employment implications of non-compliance for Pakistan, the national government has developed an International Labour Standard (ILS) Compliance and Reporting Programme to improve workplace practices in the textile industry together with the ILO.